heightcalculator/Encryption/README.md

 We can define the public key as follows:
 $$(n,e)$$

-Where $n=pq$ where $p$ and $q$ are 2 prime numbers (usually large, however $p*q$ has to be greater than 355) and $e$ is any integer greater than 1 that is relatively prime to the Euler's Totient Function, $\phi(n)$. $e$ is usually relatively small and is chosen to increase efficiency.
+Where $n=pq$ where $p$ and $q$ are 2 prime numbers (usually very large, and $p*q$ must be greater than at least 355) and $e$ is any integer greater than 1 that is relatively prime to the Euler's Totient Function, $\phi(n)$. $e$ is usually relatively small and is chosen to increase efficiency.
 To make sure $e$ and $\phi(n)$, we can check their GCD using the Euclidean Algorithm and make sure it is one.
 Because we may be dealing with large primes, we will use the JavaScript BigInt.
 ```js
 function gcd(int1, int2) {
     int1 = BigInt(int1), int2 = BigInt(int2);